 What makes an organization a leader in Big Data & Analytics?

-In what parts of the world has Big Data made largest ground presence?
+In what parts of the world have Big Data made the largest ground presence?

 What are the best practices to transform your business?

-How data types vary across industries and what data types should leaders rely upon?
+How do data types vary across industries and what data types should leaders rely upon?

 At what extent does right technology & talent affects success?